 On January 26, 2018, we and Chardan entered into a Mutual Termination Agreement terminating the Chardan Agreement.
-The Company is not subject to any termination penalties related to the mutual termination of the Chardan Agreement.
-The Company does not owe any further fees to Chardan under any provision of the Chardan Agreement.
+We are not subject to any termination penalties related to the mutual termination of the Chardan Agreement.
+We do not owe any further fees to Chardan under any provision of the Chardan Agreement.